esphome/esphome-docs/components/display/index.rst

 - Together with that it will show the letters "**R**", "**G**" and "**B**" to validate the text oriantation.
 - And as last it will show a rectangle around the corners of the display with a marker at the 0,0 corner most likely at the top left of the screen.

-When all points above are correctly shown correctly then everything is perfect and working as it should be.
+When all points above are shown correctly then the display is working as expected.
 To help the graphics display team determine the best way to help you, **a picture of the result of this script is very helpful.**

 Should you `create an issue <https://github.com/esphome/issues/issues>`__ in GitHub regarding your display, please